AndrewSouthpaw/git-started-workshop/01_installation/README.md

 # Install Fork

 We will work with [Fork](https://git-fork.com/), the best git GUI app on the market.
 There are other free options, but they're not as good and less effective for learning purposes.

+It will ask if you want to connect to any accounts.
+You can connect to your GitHub account if you want, or not, it's just a convenience thing to display your GitHub repositories.